Citizen engagement is always a top priority

 The question is: how can agencies and organisations best derive real value from these mountains of data, which are often distinct, distant and diverse?
 How do they collect, analyse and rationally build patterns and interconnections to improve decision-making and planning?

-While organisations have been deploying AI and ML to gain and analyse insights from the data, a new platform has emerged that has the potential to offer deeper insights – Graph Database Technology.
+While organisations have been deploying AI and ML to gain and analyse insights from the data, a new platform has emerged that has the potential to offer deeper insights – Graph Data Platform.

-OpenGov Asia had the opportunity to speak with Nik Vora, Vice President, Asia-Pacific, Neo4j to gain his insights on the importance of graph data and how organisations can derive actual value from it.
+OpenGov Asia had the opportunity to speak with Nik Vora, Vice President, Asia-Pacific, Neo4j to gain his insights on the importance of a Graph Data Platform and how organisations can derive actual value from it.

 Nik Vora is the Vice President of Asia-Pacific at Neo4j.
 Nik has over 12 years of expertise in the tech industry and joined Neo4j as the company was looking to grow its operations into the Asia Pacific area.
 In his present position, he oversees the APAC business, which develops solutions for businesses and communities to see the connections and linkages among massive amounts of data to make better decisions.